What Impact Will New Furnace Efficiency Standard Have in 2023 and Beyond

 How Condensing Furnaces Differ from Non-Condensing Furnaces

-Why Condensing Furnaces Cost More
+Why Condensing Furnaces Are More Expensive

 Guide to Variable-Speed Furnaces

-Many of the variable-speed furnaces are condensing furnaces, although a few are available in non-condensing models with lower AFUE ratings.
-In order for a furnace to be classified as a condensing furnace, it must be 90 AFUE or higher.
+Many variable-speed furnaces are condensing furnaces, although a few are available in non-condensing models with lower AFUE ratings.
+In order for a furnace to be classified as a condensing furnace, it must offer an AFUE rating of 90% or higher.

 Do Variable-Speed Furnaces Run Constantly?